© 2020–2023 1st Money UK Holdings Ltd. All rights reserved.

 • You can pick any two ending days.

-• Semi-monthly is popular because you have the assurance of exactly two paydays a month.
+• Semi-monthly is popular because you've got the assurance of exactly two paydays a month.

 Monthly pay schedules: